Darla Vale, PhD, RN, Dean of Health Sciences

 Graduates will be recognized for their expert clinical skills, professionalism, commitment to life-long learning, and compassion for the well-being of all persons and the communities they serve.

 The department offers the Bachelor of Science degree in Health and Exercise Science and a minor in Exercise Science and Fitness.
 The department also offers elective physical activity classes recognizing the impact that exercise and lifelong fitness will have on each student’s academic success, overall health, and well-being.
-Students interested in pursuing a career in Athletic Training are encouraged to pursue the combined Bachelor of Science in Health and Exercise Science - Master of Athletic Training 3+2 Concentration.
-Articulation agreements with CAATE accredited graduate athletic training programs at other institutions have been developed for this concentration.

 Description of the Major

-The program has four concentrations:
+The program has three concentrations:

-- Master of Athletic Training 3+2: combines the Health and Exercise Science degree (BS) with the Master of Athletic Training degree to complete both degrees in 5 years.
+3. Master of Athletic Training 3+2: combines the Health and Exercise Science degree (BS) with the Master of Athletic Training degree to complete both degrees in 5 years.

 Clinical Exercise Science Concentration

 This concentration prepares students for entry‐level careers in clinical exercise settings.
 In addition, students have the opportunity to prepare for graduate programs in a health‐related field.
 Common careers include: cardiac rehabilitation specialist, clinical exercise physiologist, or an exercise specialist in a medical fitness facility.
+Graduates are prepared for nationally recognized credentials in personal training and weight management.

 Common graduate programs: Athletic training, chiropractic medicine, nursing, occupational therapy, physical therapy, or physician assistant studies.